SUMMATIVE USABILITY TEST: EVALUATING THE TINDER LGBTQ+ EXPERIENCE

 THIS PROJECT IN THE DESIGN THINKING PROCESS.

-Course: ISE 215 - User Research and Usability Testing
+Course: ISE 215 - Usability Evaluation and Testing

-Contribution: Expert Heuristic Evaluation \ Research Design \ Data Collection (Moderating, Notetaking and Data Logging, and A/V Control) and Analysis \ Preparation and Presentation of Deliverables
+Contribution: Expert Heuristic Evaluation \ Research Design and Strategy \ Data Collection (Moderating, Notetaking and Data Logging, and A/V Control) and Analysis \ Preparation and Presentation of Deliverables

-In the Spring 2019 semester, 5 HFE students formed a team to evaluate the usability of Tinder (mobile app v.
-10.10.1), a requirement for a course in Usability Testing (ISE 215) at San Jose State University.
-The study measured performance, behavioral and subjective usability parameters of the Tinder experience, through critical tasks/user flows and with representative users.
+In the Spring 2019 semester, 5 HFE (M.S.) students formed a team to evaluate the usability of Tinder (mobile app v.
+10.10.1), a requirement for a graduate course on Usability Evaluation and Testing (ISE 215) at SJSU.
+The study evaluated performance, behavioral and subjective usability parameters of the Tinder experience, through critical user flows/tasks, and with representative users.

-The application is optimized for non-LGBTQIA users and experiences
+The application is optimized for non-LGBTQ+ users and experiences

-Evaluate the usability of Tinder mobile version 10.10.1 with LGBTQ+ users
+Evaluate the usability of Tinder mobile version 10.10.1 with representative users (LGBTQ+ and non-LGBTQ+)

-What is the overall usability of Tinder mobile version 10.10.1 for LGBTQ+ users, across all critical tasks/user flows?
+What is the overall usability (system-user performance, behavior, and subjective perceptions) of Tinder mobile version 10.10.1 for LGBTQ+ and non-LGBTQ+ users?

-How does the usability experience of LGBTQ+ users compare with the usability experience of cisgender, straight users?
+How does the usability experience of LGBTQ+ users compare to the usability experience of non-LGBTQ+ users?

 Novice: < 6 months or a lapse longer than 6 months